US orthodontic chains, ranked by office count

 Yes.
 The export carries state, metro, parent DSO or chain affiliation, owner or managing doctor name, and practice size band.
 Tell us your ICP and we cut the file to it before delivery.
 The sample we send is already segmented to a state or chain you nominate so you can read the records the same way your sales team will.

-How is your count different from the AAO directory?
+How is your count different from the trade-association directories?

-The American Association of Orthodontists publishes a member directory and annual workforce study.
+The trade-association directories publish member listings and annual workforce studies.
 Those are the right sources for the practitioner count.
 They are not built for vendor outbound.
-The AAO directory does not flag chain affiliation, does not include verified owner contact for outbound, and does not separate solo doctors from DSO-affiliated locations.
-We start from the universe of US small businesses, classify each one under Dental and Orthodontic Care, then layer chain affiliation and the owner who signs the contract.
+The directories do not flag chain affiliation, do not include verified owner contact for outbound, and do not separate solo doctors from DSO-affiliated locations.
+We start from the universe of US small businesses, group orthodontic offices under the broader US dental map, then layer chain affiliation and the owner who signs the contract.

 Why are private equity backed orthodontic chains growing?